GracesGames/TurnBasedShooterKit/docs/features.md

 __Enemies__

-* Easily define more enemy by inheriting from the BaseEnemy class and overriding the component values
+* Easily define more enemies by inheriting from the BaseEnemy class and overriding the component values
 * _EnemyActivationComponent_: Handles the activation state and defines the activation radius
 * _EnemyAttackComponent_: Defines the enemy attack using stats like attack range, attacks per turn, damage and damage radius
 * _EnemyMoveComponent_: Defines the enemy moves using stats like move time and moves per turn